-Where these applications deliver housing for first time buyers (starter homes), the elderly and those wishing to downsize (including bungalows) they will be looked upon favourably, subject to compliance with other policies within the development plan.
+Applications that would deliver housing for first time buyers (starter homes), for the elderly and for those wishing to downsize (including proposals for bungalows) will be particularly supported subject to compliance with other development plan policies.
+In all cases any development proposal which would create more than four dwellings will be resisted.

 - 6.8.
 The local community supports some limited housing growth in Newborough.
 There is a small need for new properties identified as part of the 2008 Housing Needs Survey and the 2015 East Staffordshire Local Plan identifies that rural villages in East Staffordshire should contribute in a small way to delivering to overall housing needs within the Borough up to 2031. - 6.9.
 Policy SP2 of the Local Plan, identifies Newborough as one of 15 tier three villages.
 Policy SP4 goes on to state that the tier three villages, along with the wider rural area, should deliver a development requirement of 250 dwellings in accordance with other policies of the Local Plan and in accordance with a Neighbourhood Plan. - 6.10.
 The Neighbourhood Plan supports the development of around 17 dwellings within Newborough Parish over the plan period 2012 2031 (which is commensurate with Local Plan policy SP4).
 This an average number of new dwellings when the development requirement of 250 is split across the 15 named tier three villages.
+In determining the cumulative number of delivered in the Plan area, schemes developed under the permitted development prior notification process will be included.